fbpx Skip to content

 Several job designations require EMR training, including firefighters, police, security professionals, lifeguards, trainers, and teachers.
 Intensive training under professional instructors requires hands-on training and theoretical learning.
 Participants use high-quality equipment as they learn rescue and resuscitation skills.

-The top 10 things you will learn in an Emergency Medical Responder program are the following:
+The top 10 things you will learn in an Emergency Medical Responder program and will be reviewed in the exam, are the following:

 1. Critical Thinking